BodoBurger/hastie-ElemStatLearn-figures/README.md

 See https://web.stanford.edu/~hastie/ElemStatLearn/ where you can get a PDF of the book.

 For some figures you can find the code in the accompanying R package [ElemStatLearn](https://cran.r-project.org/web/packages/ElemStatLearn/index.html), but for many examples/figures in the book it is not immediately clear (at least it is/was for me) how they were produced.
-I hope it becomes more accessible via the following notebooks:
+I hope it becomes more accessible via the following notebooks (though you still have to read the book to know what is going on):

 1. [Introduction](https://github.com/BodoBurger/hastie-ElemStatLearn-figures/blob/master/01-Introduction.md)
 2. [Overview of Supervised Learning](https://github.com/BodoBurger/hastie-ElemStatLearn-figures/blob/master/02-Overview-Supervised-Learning.md)